AgnesMuita/csv_json_console_program/README.md

 **python scripts.py**

-This will prompt you to add the name of the CSV file.
-In this case, add "HNGi9 CSV FILE - Sheet1.csv".

 A folder "nftjsonfiles" will be created where the json files for all the rows will be stored,

 and an output csv with the hashes appended will be generated.